Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

 	Everything between `<<<<` and `=====` refers to HEAD, i.e your current change.
 And everything between `=====` and `>>>>>` refers to the `remote/branch` shown there, i.e `upstream/master`.

 	You want to keep the most accurate and latest change, by deleting what is necessary.
-In this case, keep
+In this case, keep the latest version:

 	```
  	Version: 0.23.3